 - As soon as you are done make a conscious effort to remember that, that item needs to be put away

-- Take pride in your home (if you have more pride for your home you will naturally want to do better)
+- Take pride in your home (if you have more pride in your home you will naturally want to do better)

 Step 7: Apply the one in and one out rule.